marianopeluso/sonarlink/README.md

 ## 🌟 What Makes SonarLink Unique

-**SonarLink is the first production-ready system to transfer encrypted files up to 10MB purely through sound waves, with no network connection required.**
+**SonarLink is a production-ready system to transfer encrypted files purely through sound waves, with no network connection required.**

 ### The Problem We Solved